-Yes

-No

-C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2013.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C8A SAT or ACT Х
+C8A SAT or ACT X

-C8A ACT only Х
+C8A ACT only

-C8A SAT only Х
+C8A SAT only

-C8A SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or Х

-ACT Х
+ACT ^

 C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2013, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with Writing Component required

-C8B ACT with Writing component recommended

-C8B ACT with or without Writing component accepted
+coole iiii be acca iii ale aaliiicololle piccoco).
+C8B ACT with Writing Component required Х C8B ACT with Writing component recommended C8B ACT with or without Writing component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how vour institution w ill use the SAT o or ACT writing component: check all that apply

+The indicate now your institution will use the office in the intiting of ing component, check all that apply.

-C8C
+C8C SAT essay ACT essay

-C8C For admission
+C8C For admission Χ X

 C8C For placement

 C8C For advising

 C8C In place of an application essay

-C8C As a validity check on the application essay
+C8C As a validity check on the

+application essay

 C8C No college policy as of now

 C8C Not using essay component

-inponent, encer an that apply.

-SAT essay ACT essay

-Х Х